Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 \subsection{General Comparison of the Introduced Approaches}

-As a general overview of the effectiveness of the introduced strategies, focusing on Methods 2, 3 and 4, the three of them provided an effective way to find optimal transition matrices, capable of producing the desired target probability distributions.
+As a general overview of the effectiveness of the introduced strategies, focusing on the UBM, the EWTM and the CRM, the three of them provided an effective way to find optimal transition matrices, capable of producing the desired target probability distributions.
 In addition, and considering that the effectiveness of the methods depends on multiple factors, there is no one best method in all the cases.
-For instance, Method 3 was overall the most effective one in approximating the desired probability distributions, but achieved lower fooling rates than Method 2 and Method 4, which achieved values close to the maximum fooling rates.
-Thus, depending on the factor to be optimized, one method could be more suitable than the others.
+For instance, the EWTM was overall the most effective one in approximating the desired probability distributions, but achieved lower fooling rates than the UBM and the CRM, which achieved values close to the maximum fooling rates.

-Figure \ref{fig:pareto} provides a graphic comparison of the effectiveness according to the most relevant factors.
-Notice that some axes are flipped to represent in all the cases that a value is better if it is closer to the bottom-left corner.
-As can be seen, for most of the cases, none of the methods dominates the others in all the factors or metrics considered.
+This can be assessed more clearly in Figure \ref{fig:pareto}, in which a graphic comparison of the effectiveness according to the most relevant factors is provided.
+For a clearer visualization, dominated values (i.e., those corresponding to methods which are outperformed in all factors by at least another method, under the same distortion threshold) have been displayed in white.
+Moreover, the non-dominated values corresponding to the same distortion threshold have been connected by dashed gray lines.
+Notice also that some axes are flipped to represent in all the cases that a value is better if it is closer to the bottom-left corner.
+As can be seen, no method is dominated by the others in all the factors or metrics considered, with the exception of the AM (which is dominated in all the cases) and the MAB (which is dominated in most of the comparisons in which the fooling rate and the similarity metrics are traded-off).
+Thus, the variety of methods proposed allows us to select the one that best suits the requirements of the adversary, depending on which factors are the most relevant or which are to be optimized the most.